 Top 10 hospital bag essentials

-As your baby’s due date gets closer, it’s very sensible to pack a bag full of labour essentials that you can grab on the way out of the door.
+As your baby’s due date gets closer, it’s very sensible to pack a bag full of labour essentials that you can grab on your way out of the door.

 But what should you put in this vital bag?
 Watch our video to find out:

-We thought the best people to ask are those who have been through labour themselves, so we surveyed around 2,000 parents to find out what they had in their hospital bag.
-We also asked them to tell us that one thing they forgot that would have made a big difference.
+We thought the best people to ask are those who have been through labour themselves, so we surveyed around 2,000 parents to find out what they had in their hospital bags.

 The hospital bag wishlist: useful extras

 Hair clips or hair bands.
 They’re small enough to forget, but during a hot labour or a water birth they're handy for keeping your hair off your face.

 Bottle of water with a sports lid.
 This type of lid will make it easier to sip from the bottle when lying down.